Pregnancy discrimination involves the unfair treatment of female employees due to pregnancy, childbirth, or any other related medical condition.

 CFRA (California Family Rights Act) leave is the California version of FMLA, available to employees who have worked for a company with more than 50 employees for over one year.
 If you work at the post office, you have to take FMLA leave, because that’s a federal employer.
 On the other hand, if you work at any other private organization or even a state governmental agency, then CFRA leave is more beneficial to employees.

 Sometimes smaller employers also allow FMLA leave even though they are not required by law to do so.
 As a benefit of employment, those employees are still protected by the CFRA law, meaning their positions are protected against employment discrimination for up to 12 weeks of leave.

 Can I be fired for taking maternity leave?

-No, you cannot be fired for taking maternity leave.
-California employers are strictly prohibited from employment discrimination against people due to being pregnant, or any other protected class such as race, age, and national origin.
-If you are fired or disciplined because of your pregnancy or maternity leave, you can sue your employer for pregnancy discrimination.
+No, you cannot legally be fired for taking maternity leave.
+California employers are strictly prohibited from employment discrimination against people due to pregnancy.
+If you are fired or disciplined because of your pregnancy or for taking maternity leave, you can sue your employer for pregnancy discrimination.

 What is the Pregnancy Disability Leave Law (PDLL)?

 The Pregnancy Disability Leave Law applies beyond the 12th week of CFRA leave.
 With your doctor’s certification, no matter how long you’ve worked for your employer, you can take up to four months of Pregnancy Disability Leave.
 This applies in the case that your doctor certifies your pregnancy as dangerous to you or to your fetus or even after you deliver, and if you are still recovering from the effects of your delivery or cesarean section.